tdharris/bashScripts/pam/serviceStatus/README.md

 # Service Status
-Retrieve status for Agents in a particular domain using the REST API.
+Retrieve status for Agents in a particular domain using the REST API and export to csv report.

 ### Dependencies:
 - `jq`: https://stedolan.github.io/jq/